Enterprise post-sales manager. at Smart technologies (BD) Ltd

 The best solution depends upon your host environment.
 In general, PowerStore is more powerful than Unity but Unity is also a very good Storage solution.

-The Unity 400 is a rather old, a much less powerfull solution and at its best holds ssd flashdrives if at all.
-Currently you have the Unity 8xx model, which has more CPU punch and therefore maxes out less fast on CPU utilisation.
+Currently you have the Unity x80 model, which has more CPU punch and therefore maxes out less fast on CPU utilisation.
 What this means is that you can add more shelves and disks and workloads to it before you hit the roof.

-The powerstore 1200 is an nvme storage, is 60% more powerfull (compared to FC/SCSI-SSD on Unity) in our case, and has higher datareduction rates.
-If the unity reaches out to a datareduction rate of 1.5 or 2, the Powerstore T1200 is capable of 3 to 3.5 datareduction, probably due to half its blocksize.
-The price of the device is pretty much dependant on the price of its media, and therefore the Powerstore T1200 is the absolute winner.
+The powerstore 1200 is an nvme/FC but NAS storage as well, is 60% more powerfull (compared to FC/SCSI-SSD on Unity) in our case, and has higher datareduction rates.
+If the unity reaches out to a datareduction rate of 1.5 or 2, the Powerstore T1200 is capable of 3 to 3.5 datareduction. the Powerstore offloads its compression/deduplication efforts from the Processor to a hardware component in charge of it (like the PowerMAX and likely the same device and Compression Algorithm).
+The price of the device is pretty much dependant on the price of its media, and therefore the Powerstore T1200 is the absolute winner as you can double the data saved to it compared to the Unity alternative.
+There is one caveat, when you initialise your Powerstore you either initialise it as a NAS or Block Device appliance.
+Whereas on the Unity part, you could use both options at the same time.

 .